The-Church-of-Sigma/Sigmapedia/docs/concepts/index.md

 ---
 # Concepts & Terms

 Here is where you'll find many of the concepts and terms of Sigmism.
 Sigmism has many different concepts and a lot of terminology.
-There is wide discourse and ratio among u followers about their meanings, history and other details, but we will try to portray them in a mostly unbiased way, following the teachings of Babablacksheep.
+There is wide discourse and ratio among followers about their meanings, history and other details, but we will try to portray them in a mostly unbiased way, following the teachings of Babablacksheep.

 ## Key Articles
 | Category | Articles |